kickingvegas/YmsCoreBluetooth/docs/index.md

-### Version 0.93 (beta)
+### Version 0.94 (beta)
 * [Class Hierarchy](hierarchy.html)

-A framework for building Bluetooth 4.0 Low Energy (aka Smart or LE) iOS applications using the CoreBluetooth API.
-Includes Deanna, an iOS application using YmsCoreBluetooth to communicate with a TI SensorTag.
+A framework for building Bluetooth 4.0 Low Energy (aka Smart or LE) iOS or OS X applications using the CoreBluetooth API.
+Includes *Deanna* and *DeannaMac*, applications to communicate with a [TI SensorTag](http://processors.wiki.ti.com/index.php/Bluetooth_SensorTag) for iOS and OS X respectively.

 ## YmsCoreBluetooth Design Intent: Or Why You Want To Use This Framework
 ### tl;dr